Andrea/andrea.github.io/_posts/2010-01-31-lessons-learned-in-unit-testing-session-ddd8.markdown

-Thanks to the organizers and everyone there, it was a wonderful experience that I m hoping to repeat.
+Thanks to the organizers and everyone there, it was a wonderful experience that I'm hoping to repeat.